marcoLanzo/ISPW-Project/README.md

 - The **Observer Pattern** for notification purposes while deleting a particular announce
 - The **Facade Pattern** to provide a unified interface to the set of interfaces in FERSA

-Severals specific Use Case have been created and divided between my team group.
+Severals specific Use Cases have been created and divided within the working group.

-Furthermore through **JUnit** we've tested if everything works well.
+Furthermore through **JUnit** is tested if everything works well.

-Furthermore, I've developed a thread linked to the pattern observer which is able to send a asynchronous notification to the homeowner when a user adds their home to their favorites or sends a message to the owner.
+In the application they have been developed several thread linked to the pattern observer which is able to send a asynchronous notification to the homeowner when a user adds their home to their favorites or sends a message to the owner.

 There is a part regards of the JSP programming technology, which uses Java for the development of the presentation logic, according to the BCE pattern, of web applications while providing dynamic content in HTML format, markup language.